 The member-facing side of the organization previously fell under four executives: chief lending officer, chief retail officer, chief culture and impact officer, and chief member service officer.
 Today, those fall into the broader categories of chief member growth officer, chief member advisory officer, chief community impact and public affairs officer, and chief digital officer, a new role that is yet to be filled.

 The digital banking channel is a key priority for the credit union in the near term.
-Four years ago, Coastal was one of 13 credit unions that invested in Constellation Digital Partners , which offers an open platform and a network of fintech partners designed to free credit unions from depending upon a single technology provider.
+Four years ago, Coastal was one of 13 credit unions that invested in Constellation Digital Partners, which offers an open platform and a network of fintech partners designed to free credit unions from depending upon a single technology provider.
 The first phase of implementation at Coastal will introduce a number of new digital services to members.
-IT responsibilities normally handled by the CIO will be split betweenthe chief digital officer and chief technology officer.
+The credit union will spilt IT responsibilities, normally handled by the CIO, between the chief digital officer and chief technology officer.

 According to Purvis, one advantage of the new structure it that it exposes leadership team members to a broader set of disciplines and offers the opportunity for professional growth in the future, potentially with EVPs leading the two sides of the organization.